papersblindreview/PI_MESS_2026/README.md

 3. **Train the PI-MESS model**

    The user should first create the training and testing datasets by running the create_training_dataset.py script.
 Then, run the `train_model.py` script.
-At the top of the `train_model.py` script, the toggle ''suffix'' controls which type of model is trained: 'MOE' for the PI-MESS model, 'PINN' for the PINN model, and 'NPI' for the NN model.
+At the top of the `train_model.py` script, the toggle ''suffix'' controls which type of model is trained:
+   - 'MOE' for the PI-MESS model
+   - 'PINN' for the PINN model
+   - 'NPI' for the NN model
    Default is PI-MESS.
 This will save the chosen model inside the `models` directory within the `code` directory.